 The Space Environment and Satellite Systems (SESS) group seeks to understand the interaction of satellite systems with plasmas.
 The environment primarily includes energetic particles, meteoroids, and space debris.

 Aero/Astro students and faculty work with the Hansen Experimental Physics Lab on experiments that can only be conducted in space.
-For example, one recent space experiment validated two higher-order effects predicted by Einstein's General Theory of Relativity.
+For example, one space experiment validated two higher-order effects predicted by Einstein's General Theory of Relativity.